pwalch/lonesnake/README.md

 What does this tool provide compared to other tools?
 * **fully self-contained Python environment**.
 The environment is contained in a single directory, and includes a fully isolated Python interpreter and an associated venv.
 As the environment has its own full-blown Python interpreter, it is protected against breaking updates by your package manager (brew) or you blowing up your environment in one of your projects.
 You can get rid of your environment simply by removing the `.standalone-venv` directory.
 * **transparent configuration**.
 No sourcing of tool-specific initialization scripts.
 Auto-activation of venv can be enabled with a few explicit environment variable exports.
-* **easy installation**.
-No long list of steps to follow.
-Download the Bash script to a directory on your `$PATH`, then run it and you've got your environment.
+* **easy venv setup**.
+No long list of steps to follow to set up a virtualenv.
+Install the dependencies, download the Bash script somewhere on your `$PATH`, then run it and you've got your environment.
 Doesn't assume the existence of a working Python interpreter.

 What are the limitations of this tool?
 * supports installing only a single Python interpreter at a time for a project.
 It does not support installing multiple Python interpreters with different versions for the same project.